mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 >
 > The media has been fooled, in the same way they were fooled by the metaverse, by the specious promises of AI and the executives that champion it.
 The half-truths and magical thinking have spread far faster due to the fact that AI actually exists, and it's much easier to imagine how it might change our lives, even if the way it might do so is somewhere between improbable and impossible. …
 >
-> I can find no companies that have integrated generative AI in a way that has truly improved their bottom line other than Klarna, which claims its AI-powered support bot is "[estimated to drive a $40 million US in profit improvement in 2024](https://www.klarna.com/international/press/klarna-ai-assistant-handles-two-thirds-of-customer-service-chats-in-its-first-month/?ref=wheresyoured.at)," which does not, as many have incorrectly stated, mean that it has "[made Klarna $40m in profit](https://www.inc.com/ben-sherry/klarna-says-its-new-ai-assistant-is-outperforming-customer-service-representatives.html?ref=wheresyoured.at)."
-Despite fears to the contrary, AI does not appear to be replacing a large number of workers, [and when it has](https://www.theverge.com/2020/5/30/21275524/microsoft-news-msn-layoffs-artificial-intelligence-ai-replacements?ref=wheresyoured.at), [the results have been pretty terrible](https://www.cnn.com/2023/11/02/tech/microsoft-ai-news/index.html?ref=wheresyoured.at).
-[A study from Boston Consulting Group](https://www.bcg.com/publications/2023/how-people-create-and-destroy-value-with-gen-ai?ref=wheresyoured.at) found that consultants that "solved business problems with OpenAI's GPT-4" performed _23% worse than those who didn't use it_, even when the consultant was warned about the limitations of generative AI and the risk of hallucinations. …
->
 > What if what we're seeing today isn't a glimpse of the future, but the new terms of the present?
 What if artificial intelligence isn't actually capable of doing much more than what we're seeing today, and what if there's no clear timeline when it'll be able to do more?
 What if this entire hype cycle has been built, goosed by a compliant media ready and willing to take career-embellishers at their word? …
 >
 > Generative AI's core problems — its hallucinations, its [massive energy](https://www.theverge.com/2023/10/10/23911059/ai-climate-impact-google-openai-chatgpt-energy?ref=wheresyoured.at) and [unprofitable compute demands](https://www.washingtonpost.com/technology/2023/06/05/chatgpt-hidden-cost-gpu-compute/?ref=wheresyoured.at) — are not close to being solved.
 Having now read and listened to a great deal of Murati and Altman's interviews, I can find few cases where they're even _asked_ about these problems, let alone ones where they provide a cogent answer.
 >
 > And I believe it's because there isn't one. …
->
-> \[H]allucinations are a feature not a bug.
-These models do not "know" anything.
-They are mathematical behemoths generating a best guess based on training data and labeling, and thus do not "know" what you are asking it to do.
-You simply cannot fix them.
-Hallucinations are not going away. …
 >
 > If you stop saying things like "AI could do" or "AI will do," you have to start asking what AI *can* do, and the answer is...not that much, and not much more in the future.
 >